Operation Storm: War crimes

 Views on whether Operation Storm itself as a whole was a war crime remain mixed.
 EU envoy Bildt, one of the few critics of the operation, accused Croatia of the most efficient ethnic cleansing carried out in the Yugoslav Wars.
 Croatia denied this claiming it had "urged Serbs to stay", however soldiers also engaged in shelling of Serb inhabited areas, killing of civilians and allowed Croats to engage in the burning and plundering of Serb homes, according to a UN report.
 His view is supported by a number of Western analysts, such as Professor Marie-Janine Calic, Miloševic biographer Adam LeBor, and Professor Paul Mojzes, while historians Gerard Toal and Carl T. Dahlman distinguish the Operation from "the practices of ethnic cleansing" that occurred during the offensive.
 Historian Marko Attila Hoare disagrees that the operation was an act of ethnic cleansing, and points out that the Krajina Serb leadership evacuated the civilian population as a response to the Croatian offensive; whatever their intentions, the Croatians never had the chance to organise their removal.
-The claims of ethnic cleansing were rejected by Galbraith.
-Red Cross officials, UN observers and Western diplomats condemned Galbraith's denial of the ethnic cleansing, with one ambassador calling his remarks "breathtaking."
+The claims of ethnic cleansing were rejected by US diplomat Peter Galbraith.
 In the Gotovina Defence Final Trial Brief, Gotovina's lawyers Luka Misetic, Greg Kehoe and Payam Akhavan rejected the accusation of mass expulsion of Serbian population.
 They referred to the ICTY testimony of RSK Commander Mile Mrkšić, who stated that on 4 August 1995, sometime after 16:00 hrs, it was Milan Martić and his staff who in fact made a decision to evacuate the Serb population from Krajina to Srb, a village near the Bosnian border.
-Mojzes also notes that Serbs were ordered by their command to leave, at which a mass exodus took place from the entire Krajina region on “short notice”.
-ICTY findings also stated evidence indicating that General Gotovina “adopted numerous measures” to prevent and curb crimes and general disorder following the artillery attacks, including crimes against Serb civilians.
+Mojzes also notes that Serbs were ordered by their command to leave, at which a mass exodus took place from the entire Krajina region on "short notice".
+ICTY findings also stated evidence indicating that General Gotovina "adopted numerous measures" to prevent and curb crimes and general disorder following the artillery attacks, including crimes against Serb civilians.
+In an interview in 2025, Savo Štrbac, the president of the Documentation-Information Centre "Veritas", stated that the fleeing of Serbs was "self-initiated" because of fear of "the army, about which they heard only the worst from its activities in World War II to the actions that preceded Storm", which "were carried out according to the scorched earth system."